 Clinicians should ask all pregnant women whether they have had genital herpes and should emphasize the importance of not contracting herpes during pregnancy.

-Fetal scalp monitors should not be used during labor on infants whose mothers have suspected active genital herpes.
+Fetal scalp monitors should be avoided during labor on infants whose mothers have a history of genital herpes.

 After the initial infection, HSV remains dormant in nerve ganglia, from which it can periodically emerge.